janczuramateusz7-eng/petstore-testing/README.md

-# PetStore QA Portfolio
+# PetStore QA

 ## Project overview
-This repository contains my manual QA portfolio project based on the PetStore application.
+This repository contains my manual QA project based on the PetStore application.

 The project presents my approach to:
 - requirements analysis